 How can HIM professionals hone their data governance skills to lead efforts within their organizations?

 Pursuing a Bachelor of Science in Health Information Management and Technology (HIMT) is a great place to start.
+(A Master of Science in Data Science also may be of interest, since it teaches data governance.)
 An HIMT degree focuses on many of the ten important data governance core competencies:

 - Data governance structure

 - Privacy and security

 - Information governance performance